Aubrey Miller Jr.: Early life

 Miller grew up in Memphis, Tennessee and attended Whitehaven High School.
 At Whitehaven, he helped the football team win their second state championship and a 15–0 record during his senior year in 2016.
 He finished his senior season with earning All-Region 6A, All-Shelby Metro Team, All-Tennessee Team, Autozone Liberty Bowl Defensive Player of the Year and Tennessee Titan Mr. Football Class 6A Lineman.
 He was a four-star rated recruit and committed to play college football at the University of Missouri over offers from Arkansas State, Cincinnati, Colorado State, Iowa State, Jackson State, Jacksonville State, Louisville, Memphis, Middle Tennessee State, Ohio, Toledo, UTSA and Western Kentucky.

 College career

 Missouri

 During Miller's true freshman season in 2017, he played in 10 games after missing three of them early in the season due to a leg injury and coming back for the homecoming game against Idaho.
 He finished the season with making a tackle against Idaho and a pair of solo tackles against Tennessee.
 During the 2018 season, he played in 10 games, finishing the season with making a pair of stops and a pair of solo tackles.
 During the 2019 season, he would only play in one game before suffering a knee injury early in the season where he made a pair of tackles during the season-opener against Wyoming.

-With only playing one game in the 2020 season, Miller would later announce that he would enter the transfer portal.
+With only playing one game in the 2020 season, Miller would later announce that he would enter the NCAA transfer portal.